danny-avila/LibreChat/docs/features/rag_api.md

 ## Configuration

 The RAG API provides several configuration options that can be set using environment variables from an `.env` file accessible to the API.
 Most of them are optional, asides from the credentials/paths necessary for the provider you configured.
-In the default setup, only OPENAI_API_KEY is required.
+In the default setup, only `RAG_OPENAI_API_KEY` is required.

 > !!! **Important:** When using the default docker setup, the .env file is shared between LibreChat and the RAG API.

-> You will need to utilize the [Docker Compose Override File](../install/configuration/docker_override.md) to set a unique OPENAI_API_KEY value for RAG API, that is different from the one in your `.env` file.

-> This may be necessary if you wish to use OpenAI for vector embeddings, but have set `OPENAI_API_KEY=user_provided`

-> There is an example for this in `docker-compose.override.yml.example`
+For this reason, it's important to define the needed variables shown in the [RAG API readme.md](https://github.com/danny-avila/rag_api/blob/main/README.md)

 Here are some notable configurations:

-- `OPENAI_API_KEY`: The API key for OpenAI API Embeddings (if using default settings).
+- `RAG_OPENAI_API_KEY`: The API key for OpenAI API Embeddings (if using default settings).
+    - Note: `OPENAI_API_KEY` will work but `RAG_OPENAI_API_KEY` will override it in order to not conflict with the LibreChat credential.
 - `RAG_PORT`: The port number where the API server will run.
 Defaults to port 8000.
 - `RAG_HOST`: The hostname or IP address where the API server will run.
 Defaults to "0.0.0.0"
 - `COLLECTION_NAME`: The name of the collection in the vector store.
 Default is "testcollection".